HotelQuickly/WeAreHiring/open-positions/Project-coordinator.md

 You will communicate with our inhouse business, marketing and social media teams to deliver the project on time and with high quality output.

+We expect you to be

+* creative to think out of the box and prepare suggestions how to implement the project
+* analytical & data driven (focus on data analysis and experiment testing)
+* communicative (ideally native English)
+* tech-savvy, but no need to have development skills

 ### Working environment

 You'll be working in our office in Bangkok.
 We have a beautiful office here full of snacks and Coke.
 27" screens and ergonomic chairs.